-Typical expansion tank pressure is approximately 1.72 Bar.
-There are two alarms that can be triggered, a High Pressure Expansion Tank Alarm, and a Low Pressure Expansion Tank Alarm, figure 40.
+Typical expansion tank pressure is approximately 25 psi (1.72 Bar).
+There are two alarms that can be triggered, a High Pressure Expansion Tank Alarm, and a Low Pressure Expansion Tank Alarm, figure 50.

 - Disabled: no expansion tank pressure monitoring, 0% = disabled, both Low & High settings must be disabled.
-Normal operation should have this function enabled. - Enabled: Low Level should typically be set @ 1.58 Bar, but is adjustable from 0 Bar up to the high level set point.
-High Level should typically be set @ 1.86 Bar, but is adjustable from 0 Bar up to 6.82 Bar.
+Normal operation should have this function enabled. - Enabled: Low Level should typically be set @ 23 psi (1.58 Bar), but is adjustable from 0 psi (0 Bar) up to the high level set point.
+High Level should typically be set @ 27 psi (1.86 Bar), but is adjustable from 0 psi (0 Bar) up to 99 psi (6.82 Bar).

 To set the alarm level points, figure 51, press and release the Select key.
 The Low Pressure value will begin to flash when chosen.
 Use the Up Arrow key to increase the value and the Down Arrow key to decrease the value.
 When a new value has been chosen, press the Enter key to store the new Low Pressure setting into memory.
 The entered value will stop flashing when it has been loaded into memory.
 Next the High Pressure value will begin to flash.
-Use the Up Arrow key to increase the value and the Down Arrow key to decrease the value will begin to flash.
-Use the Up Arrow key to increase the value and the Down Arrow key to decrease the value.
+Use the Up Arrow key to increase the value and the Down Arrow key to increase the value and the Down Arrow key to decrease the value.
 When a new value has been chosen, press the Enter key to store the new High Pressure setting into memory.
 Press the Down Arrow key to advance to the next menu.